By: Blonde Two

 B1 spots an ice-cream van and shouts, ‘pay’ (B1 has stolen the ‘pay’ and wins the game because she now holds the ‘hay’, the ‘neigh’ and the ‘pay’.

-Stick with this one, it isn’t as complicated as it sounds and can make all kinds of children experiences into a whole lot of fun!
+Stick with this game, it isn’t as complicated as it sounds and can make all kinds of children experiences into a whole lot of fun!